-Department of Children, Youth and Families

-Governor's Commission on Disabilities

-Department of Children, Youth and Families
+Department of Children, Youth and Families Department of Human Services Department of Mental Health, Retardation and Hospitals Governor's Commission on Disabilities

 The Department of Children, Youth and Families provides services to children and youth, both directly and in partnership with private sector agencies.
 A number of state and privately owned facilities are used to provide these services.
 The department is responsible for facilities at Friendship Street in Providence, the Rhode Island Training School for Youth at the Pastore Center, the Groden School on Cowesett and Mt.
 Hope Avenues, three of the five properties occupied by the Spurwink School, and the building occupied by the North American Family Institute.